-The Domain Name was registered on March 28, 2023.
-The Domain Name is presently inactive but prior to the commencement of the proceeding the Domain Name resolved to a website (the "Respondent's Website") that prominently reproduced the REMY MARTIN Mark and images of the Complainant's products copied from the Complainant's Website.
-The Respondent's Website invites visitors to "log in to your account" and download an app, both of which could be used to allow the Respondent to access personal details of visitors or distribute malware.
+The Domain Name was registered on February 6, 2024.
+The Domain Name resolves to a website (the "Respondent's Website) that prominently reproduces the PVH Mark.
+The Respondent's Website invites visitors to log into their user account and provide the Respondent with their personal information and passwords, both of which could be used to allow the Respondent to access personal details of visitors or commit fraud.